-Two films relating to water issues from the archives of the Big Muddy will be screened as a part of the Confluences: Art and Water Project for the Carbondale Community Arts Center on Sunday, December 11, 2016 at 2 PM at the Carbondale Community Arts Center.
-We’ll be showing: Between Two Rivers
+The Big Muddy Film Festival has always been a festival that focuses on issues of social justice and environmentalism.
+To highlight our dedication to the importance of environmental awareness, we will be showcasing two films relating to water issues from the archives of the Big Muddy.
+They will be screened as a part of the Confluences: Art and Water Project for the Carbondale Community Arts Center on Sunday, December 11, 2016, at 2 p.m at the Carbondale Community Arts Center

-Taking Pinhook, a new documentary about Pinhook and its displaced residents, was screened for the first time last night at an event that was part of the University of Missouri Black Studies Department’s Black History Month Series.
-Several displaced Pinhook residents were in attendance including Debra Tarver and Aretha Robinson.
-They answered audience questions following the screening along with directors Elaine Lawless and Todd Lawrence.
+Taking Pinhook is a new documentary about Pinhook and its displaced residents following the intentional breaching of the Birds Point-New Madrid levee.
+It screened for the first time at an event that was part of the University of Missouri Black Studies Department’s Black History Month Series.
+Several Pinhook residents were in attendance including Debra Tarver and Aretha Robinson.
+They answered audience questions following the screening along with the directors.